pyMultiVideo/docs/docs/user-guide/external-frame-triggering.md

 This checking this box, runs the `SpinnakerCamera.set_acquisition_mode(True)` function, effectively configuring the camera to run in external frame triggering mode.

 By default, the each Camera API has a `trigger_line` attribute which is the name of the pin which will be used to to conifgure the external triggering.
 In the case of the `SpinnakerCamera.trigger_line` is 2.

+6. If working correctly, the GUI should diplay that the camera output with a FPS of 60 Hz.